PaperTriangle/Sonic-3-AIR-Mods/README.md

 # Sonic-3-AIR-Mods
 A collection of PaperTriangle's Sonic 3 A.I.R.
 Mods both in progress and released.

+**PLEASE NOTE:** I will only build compatibility with mods that I actually use on a regular basis.
+For most mods where compatibility would be required I have added functions in my mods so other modders can build compatibility into their own mods, or as seperate mods.
+Please do not feel offended if I reject a request for compatibility, but I just do not want to have to keep up a high level of maintenance when other mods update and change.

 ## Alternate LBZ2 Cutscene
 Converts the LBZ2 Ending scene after beating Big Arm to me a bit more like Origins.